6 points, SCA Band 2, 0.125 EFTSL

 Monash Online offerings are only available to students enrolled in the Graduate Diploma in Data ScienceGraduate Diploma in Data Science (http://online.monash.edu/course/graduate-diploma-data-science/?Access_Code=MON-GDDS-SEO2&utm_source=seo2&utm_medium=referral&utm_campaign=MON-GDDS-SEO2) via Monash Online.

-This unit aims to provide students with the necessary analytical and data modelling skills for the roles of a data scientist or business analyst.
+This unit aims to provide students with the necessary analytical and data modeling skills for the roles of a data scientist or business analyst.
 Students will be introduced to established and contemporary Machine Learning techniques for data analysis and presentation using widely available analysis software.
-They will look at a number of characteristic problems/data sets and analyze them with appropriate machine learning and statistical algorithms implemented in R. Those algorithms include regression, classification, clustering and so on.
-The unit focuses on understanding the problems, models, the underlying modeling theory and the use of R. They will need to interpret the results and the suitability of the algorithms.
+They will look at a number of characteristic problems/data sets and analyse them with appropriate machine learning and statistical algorithms.
+Those algorithms include regression, classification, clustering and so on.
+The unit focuses on understanding the analytical problems, machine learning models, and the basic modeling theory.
+Students will need to interpret the results and the suitability of the algorithms

 On successful completion of this unit, students should be able to: